matyX6/homebound/README.md

 Server is designed to run on any computer with a Bash environment.
 Its lightweight nature ensures it can operate efficiently on all PCs, including those costing just a few dollars.

-While the client software currently shares the same compatibility as the server, the goal is to provide a GUI in the future.
-Therefore, it will be supported only on GUI versions of Linux, macOS, and Windows.
+Client currently shares the same compatibility as the server.
+In future, client will be a GUI application supported only on GUI versions of Linux, macOS, and Windows.

+## Setup